darkyp/HV4Linux/README.md

 So what this project does is provide one with WSL2 without WSL2.
 It calls the necessary APIs to create and boot the Linux kernel VM.
 I have provided a custom init process that mounts the rootfs chroots to it and tries to execute /init from the mounted rootfs that can as well be a bash script.
 If /init is not found, a /bin/bash shell is started for maintenance.
 If this fails - well, kernel panic.
 <p>The above description should be enough to get you started with a basic system.
 There are more tools in this repository that will have their description later...
-<p>For an easier start install WSL2, grab the kernel and initrd.img (\Program Files\WindowsApps\MicrosoftCorporationII.WindowsSubsystemForLinux...), some distribution's VHD file and set them up as a VM in the app.
+<p>For an easier start install WSL2, grab the kernel (\Program Files\WindowsApps\MicrosoftCorporationII.WindowsSubsystemForLinux...), some distribution's VHD file and initrd.img from this repo and set them up as a VM in the app.
 You can uninstall WSL2 after that.
+<p>...or download a ready package that I prepared with a base debian jessie from <a href="https://drive.google.com/file/d/1toTUbE-izzFPZd46OFTQ716E3mqndg_c/view">here</a>.
+The package has three configurations all using the same files - a read/write (the first one) and two read/only ones that can be started at the same time.
+For the networking to work, install NPCap and modify the /network file with the name of your Windows adapter.

 # TODO
 <p>More to come...